mobilerobot-io/mobilerobot.io/content/projects/mqtt-for-controller-communication.md

 control requires new  software to be added to the controlled item, as well as created for the controller.

+It also opens up opportunity for logging, learning, testing and replays!

 Keyboards, programs or canned messages can be formed to sned the same communication.